All Episodes

 jeremiah johnston

-A herringbone weave.
+It's a herringbone weave.

 It's made from the flax plant, and this has a unique herringbone weave.

-So it has this amazing three-to-one herringbone weave, which is indicative that a wealthy man would have purchased this actual burial garment in his own pre-death planning.
+So it has this amazing three to one herringbone weave, which is indicative that a wealthy man would have purchased this actual burial garment in his own pre death planning.

-Joseph of Arimathea gives Jesus not only his own family tomb, a new tomb hewn in stone, but he actually gives him his own burial cloth as well.
+Joseph of Arimathea gives Jesus not only his own family tomb, a new tomb, hewn in stone, but he actually gives him his own burial cloth as well.

 tucker carlson

-Okay, and it says that in the Gospels.
+Okay, and it says that in the gospels.

 Correct.